-Some people have found CBD effective in helping their pets, but we are unable to make any medical claims about this.
-Currently, the Veterinary Medicines Director in the UK consider veterinary products containing CBD to be medicine, and marketing any CBD product for animals requires authorisation, which – as far as we currently know – no CBD products in the UK have.
+We are unable to make any medical claims.
+Currently, the Veterinary Medicines Director in the UK consider veterinary products containing CBD to be medicine.
+Marketing any product for animals requires authorisation, which no CBD products in the UK currently have.

 Currently, there isn’t much scientific research on using cannabis products for pets.
 The American Veterinary Medical Association shares the research developing around CBD for pets here.
 We recommend doing your own research, and speaking to a veterinary practitioner for medial advice for your pet.
-We’d love to hear your personal results though, should you choose to treat your pet with CBD.
+We’d love to hear your personal results!

 Well and, all mammals also have and ECS just like us, so that would suggest it might work somewhat similarly!